 4.5.21 PCRF Failure and Restoration

 If the PCEF needs to send an IP-CAN session modification request towards a PCRF which is known to have restarted since the IP-CAN session establishment, the PCEF should not send the IP-CAN session modification request towards a PCRF and the PCEF may tear down the associated PDN connection based on operator policy, by initiating PDN connection deactivation procedure.
-Emergency and eMPS sessions should not be torn down.
+Emergency, RLOS and eMPS sessions should not be torn down.